 Does gh skill have any built-in malware scanning?

-No. As of April 20, 2026, GitHub does not verify skills before they appear in registries accessible via gh skill search.
-The preview subcommand shows you the skill content before installation, but interpretation is left to the developer (Manage agent skills with GitHub CLI — GitHub Changelog).
+No. GitHub does not verify skills before they appear in registries accessible via gh skill search.
+The preview subcommand shows you the skill content before installation, but interpretation is left to the developer (Manage agent skills with GitHub CLI, GitHub Changelog).
+[Updated June 2026] GitHub CLI v2.92.0 (released April 28, 2026) added a --allow-hidden-dirs flag to gh skill preview, enabling inspection of skills installed in dot-prefixed directories like .claude/skills/ and .github/skills/ that were previously excluded from preview output.

 If I pin to a SHA, am I protected from supply chain attacks?